awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 ### Known issues with Simcenter STAR-CCM\+ jobs in a multi\-user environment<a name="troubleshooting-v3-multi-user-ad-starccm"></a>

-This section is relevant to jobs launched by Simcenter STAR-CCM\+, Computational Fluid Dynamics software from Siemens, in a multi\-user environment\.
+This section is relevant to jobs launched in a multi\-user environment, by Simcenter STAR-CCM\+ computational fluid dynamics software from Siemens.

 If you run StarCCM\+ v16 jobs configured to use the embedded IntelMPI, by default the MPI processes are bootstrapped using SSH\.